dochy-ksti/munyorunyoru/readme.md

 	p GOD DOES NOT PLAY DICE.
 	cite —Albert Einstein
 ```
-It seems that only the first capital letter of the tags has been changed to lowercase, but this time, it was possible to create the "cite" tag without coding.
+It seems that only the first capital letter of the tags has been changed to lowercase from the statically typed example, but this time, it was possible to create the "cite" tag without coding.
 In addition, the code has been simplified as follows.

+## Converting Munyo to HTML with untyped MunyoValue
 ```Rust
 use std::collections::BTreeMap;
 use crate::{samples::html_samples::html_builder::{HtmlItem, Param, Tag}, MunyoItem};